frappe/erpnext_com/erpnext_com/www/terms.md

 This agreement is subject to change and we will update you via email incase we make any changes.

-Company: Frappe Technologies Pvt Ltd
+Company: Frappé Technologies Pvt Ltd

 Registered Address: D/324 Neelkanth Business Park, Vidyavihar West, Mumbai 400086